-- No section of the road should escape observation. - Each post should be able to communicate by sight with the preceding and the following one. - The distance between consecutive posts should not exceed 250 m. - Each post must be able to communicate verbally with race control. - Each post should be marked with a sign-board bearing the number of the post. - The FIM must be notified of any modification in the number or location of the posts.
+- No section of the road should escape observation. - Each post should be able to communicate by sight with the preceding and the following one (except the cases where LED Panels are installed between the posts). - The distance between consecutive posts should not exceed 250 m. - Each post must be able to communicate verbally with race control. - Each post should be marked with a sign-board bearing the number of the post.

-For new circuits, it is recommended that the posts be numbered in the following way:
+As from 2025, all the posts must be numbered in the following way: